msridhar/error-prone-wiki/Releasing.md

 ### Update examples

 Update the version of the error_prone_core dependency in the various examples to the new version.
-Do this for `examples/ant/ant_fork/build.xml`, `examples/gradle/build.gradle`, and `examples/maven/pom.xml`.
+Do this for:

-## Update IDEA plugin

-TODO: update the plugin, and fix these instructions

-An [earlier version](https://github.com/google/error-prone/wiki/Releasing/229bf30bb8da26dc745379dd313b197203050a7a) of this page had instructions that were wildly out of date.
-The plugin hasn't been updated in a while: [error-prone/issues/374](https://github.com/google/error-prone/issues/374)
+* `examples/ant/ant_fork/build.xml`
+* `examples/gradle/build.gradle`
+* `examples/maven/pom.xml`

 ## Update documentation

-The [bug pattern documentation](http://errorprone.info/bugpatterns) and [javadoc](http://errorprone.info/api/latest) is automatically updated when the continuous build passes by [this script](https://github.com/google/error-prone/blob/master/util/generate-latest-docs.sh).
+This part is automatic: the [bug pattern documentation](http://errorprone.info/bugpatterns) and [javadoc](http://errorprone.info/api/latest) is automatically updated when the continuous build passes by [this script](https://github.com/google/error-prone/blob/master/util/generate-latest-docs.sh).

 ## Tell the world

-Write release notes (see [this example](https://groups.google.com/d/msg/error-prone-announce/-f6Cv6jKvig/cFCdhYuC5lwJ)) and email them to error-prone-announce@googlegroups.com and error-prone-discuss@googlegroups.com.
+Write release notes (see [this example](https://groups.google.com/d/msg/error-prone-announce/-f6Cv6jKvig/cFCdhYuC5lwJ)) and email them to `error-prone-announce@googlegroups.com` and `error-prone-discuss@googlegroups.com`.

 Look at the commits since the last release to help you write the release notes.
 Use this command: `git log v2.0.4`

+## Optional

+### Update IDEA plugin

+TODO(cushon): update the plugin, and fix these instructions

+An [earlier version](https://github.com/google/error-prone/wiki/Releasing/229bf30bb8da26dc745379dd313b197203050a7a) of this page had instructions that were wildly out of date.
+The plugin hasn't been updated in a while: [error-prone/issues/374](https://github.com/google/error-prone/issues/374)